MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-summary.md

 In order for a user to perform the actions described within this document, they need to have an active Azure Active Directory account with [Microsoft Flow license](https://preview.flow.microsoft.com/en-us/pricing/).
 In the event, a user does not meet these requirements, an administrator must perform these actions.

 ### Administrator Requirements
-You can perform the operations, that require administration privileges, this document outlines if you sign in to the [Microsoft Flow Admin center](https://admin.flow.microsoft.com/)  or [PowerApps Admin PowerShell](https://go.microsoft.com/fwlink/?linkid=871804) with an account that has both of these permissions:
+You can perform the operations, that require administration privileges, outlined by this document if you sign in to the [Microsoft Flow Admin center](https://admin.flow.microsoft.com/)  or [PowerApps Admin PowerShell](https://go.microsoft.com/fwlink/?linkid=871804) with an account that has both of these permissions:
 1. A paid or trial license for PowerApps Plan 2.
 If you [sign up for a trial license](http://web.powerapps.com/trial), it will expire after 30 days.